gmaurice/Riaktive/README.md

 It simple and limited by browsers bugs and features, so use this only on test servers or with low count documents buckets.

-Fork this if you found any bags or have a suggestion ;) WARNING!
+Fork this if you found any bugs or have a suggestion ;) WARNING!
 Code is a restricted area!
 Just kidding :D Code may looks messy in some places.

 ToDo!
 ToDo! (train!)
 --------------------